 Not only is the New York Sour cocktail stunning, but the combination of flavors and the silky texture makes this one hell of a winner!
 This New York Sour recipe consists of a classic whiskey sour base finished with a red wine float.

 Why I Love this New York Sour Recipe

 I first came to know the New York Sour when I was a waitress—knowing very little about whiskey then, I recommended it purely for it’s visual appeal.
 I now have many more reasons for why you should try this glorious cocktail!

 The New York Sour is the ideal cocktail.
 It's tart, slightly sweet, and perfectly warming.

 What is a New York Sour?

 On its most basic level, the New York Sour is basically a whiskey sour with a float of red wine to finish.
-Why red wine?
-Well, a splash of dry red wine balances the lightly sweet whiskey sour base and adds depth of flavor.
+A splash of dry red wine balances the slightly sweet whiskey sour base and adds depth of flavor.